 It was Colleen, sitting next to me.

-I sat there for a second, not quite believing it.
+I sat there not quite believing it.
 The entire place had been quiet as a church, and in that split second before the guest conductor spoke again, she had yelled . . .
 “GO CELTICS!”

 The guest conductor looked up to roughly where we were sitting.
 A lot of heads in the audience had turned our way.
 (In the picture below, we would have been sitting in the top left balcony, beneath where the first purple banner is hanging.)